At What Temperature Does Rubber Melt?

 Rubber Types and Their Melting Points

-The Role of Additives in Rubber's Melting Point
+The Role of Additives in Rubber13's Melting Point

 How to Choose the Right Rubber Based on Temperature?